 Lung & Thoracic Cancers

 Maimonides Cancer Center offers thoracic oncology patients a full array of services—from state-of-the-art diagnostic, medical, radiation, and surgical services to psycho-social support that treats the whole patient, not just the disease.
-And since Maimonides is located right in the heart of Brooklyn, patients can receive this comprehensive care in one location—without ever leaving the borough.
+Since Maimonides is located right in the heart of Brooklyn, NY, patients can receive this comprehensive care in one location—without ever leaving the borough.

-While coughing, shortness of breath, hoarseness and respiratory infections are often general consequences of cold and flu season, they can also be a sign of a much more serious issue - lung cancer.
+While coughing, shortness of breath, hoarseness, and respiratory infections are often general consequences of cold and flu season, they can also be a sign of a much more serious issue: lung cancer.
 Lung cancer is often considered a silent killer.
 This disease isn't limited to those with a history of smoking.
 Ten to fifteen percent of Americans who die from lung cancer have never smoked.
-One quarter of people with lung cancer show no symptoms until it is diagnosed, often at a well-advanced stage.
-With these patients, lung cancer is usually accidentally discovered, when a chest X-ray or CT scan are performed for another reason.
-The other seventy-five percent develop some symptoms, which at first, often seem harmless.
+One-quarter of people with lung cancer show no symptoms until it is diagnosed, often at a well-advanced stage.
+With these patients, lung cancer is usually accidentally discovered, when a chest x-ray or CT scan is performed for another reason.
+The other seventy-five percent develop some symptoms, which at first often seem harmless.

-If you have a persistent cough, have coughed up blood or rust-colored phlegm, experience fatigue, unexplained weight loss, recurrent respiratory infections, or newly developed shortness of breath you should see your primary care physician immediately.
+If you have a persistent cough, have coughed up blood or rust-colored phlegm, experience fatigue or unexplained weight loss, have recurrent respiratory infections or newly developed shortness of breath, you should see your primary care physician immediately.

 Lung cancer is the leading cause of cancer-related deaths in Brooklyn.
 Only fifteen percent of lung cancer patients survive five years after diagnosis, which is very low in comparison to other types of cancer.
-Early diagnosis is key for survival.
-At Maimonides Medical Center, we offer narrow band imaging bronchoscopy, which detects subtle cancers that aren't visible to the naked eye.
-Find out about our Lung Cancer screening program.
+Early diagnosis is the key to survival.
+At Maimonides Medical Center, our lung cancer doctors offer narrow-band imaging bronchoscopy, which detects subtle cancers that aren't visible to the naked eye.
+Find out about our Lung Cancer Screening program.